varnish/varnish-wiki/source/index.rst

 ========================

 Here you will find all the resources you need to start using Varnish.
-Let's get you started with development to production!
+Let's get you started from development to production!

 Varnish is a reverse-proxy HTTP accelerator designed for heavily consumed API endpoints and also for dynamic, heavy-content websites.
 Varnish is very